ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

-- [ ] #webdev, side quest, 🤺 figure out reimp search so a site such autozone can find b12 chemtool instead having to type b-12
+- [ ] #webdev, side quest, 🤺 figure out reimp search so a site such autozone can find `b12 chemtool` instead having to type `b-12`
 - [ ] #arch #tmux, exp with using `alt+[NUMS]` to switch between windows in a session, ie. `alt+1` goto window 1
-- [ ] #arch enable inteliommu as a grub boot line param
 - [ ] #arch map left control key on keychron to `fn` key ala macbook builtin keyboard
 - [ ] #arch how to side scroll with standard wired USB mouse with only a vertical scroll wheel 🤔 ?
 - [ ] #milliondollaridea 🤑, some way to search the youtube transcript in browser to find a specific spot of a video